30 Indoor Activities for Rainy Days in Kyoto

 Photo by ⓒKyoto picture

-Kyoto National Museum has over 120 years of history.
+The Kyoto National Museum has over 120 years of history.
 It is home to Buddha statues, paintings and picture scrolls and so on.
 You can enjoy the important artworks in Japan.
 They host special exhibitions occasionally, and during that time, permanent collections will be closed.

-Admission fee varies depending on the exhibition
+Admission fee: varies depending on the exhibition

-Temples and other historical sites
+Temples and other Historical Sites

 Genko-an is known for its two big windows.
 One is round and another one is square.